-The forces and torques acting on the bearing position are decisive for selecting the optimum bearing size and guaranteeing the required service life.
+Accurately calculating the forces and torques acting on the bearing position is the prerequisite for selecting the optimum bearing size and guaranteeing the required service life.
+The following is based on the official myonic technical manual.

 Radial Load Case 1